substantic/rain/docs/guide/overview.rst

 .. _Python: https://www.python.org/

 .. note::

-  This is an early release of Rain that is already usable and quite efficient, with a polished Python API, but there is still a lot that can be improved.

-  Most importantly, we are looking for external users and collaborators to drive our future work, both enthusiasts, from the industry and the scientific community.
+  Despite that this is an early release of Rain, it is a fully functional project that can be used out-of-the box.
+Being aware that there is still a lot that can be improved and added, we are looking for external users and collaborators to drive our future work, both enthusiasts, from the industry and the scientific community.
 Talk to us online at Gitter_ or via email and let us know what your project needs and use-cases, submit bugs or feature requests at GitHub_ or even contribute with pull requests.

 * **Dataflow programming.** Computation in Rain is defined as a flow graph of